Get the newsletter.

 ratatouille vegetables on sheet pan

-Is This Easy Ratatouille Recipe Healthy?
+Is This Sheet Pan Ratatouille Recipe Healthy?

 Yes, very.
 Ratatouille is a vegan side dish consisting entirely of fresh vegetables, olive oil, and herbs.

-What to Serve Ratatouille With
+How to Serve This Ratatouille

 • Ratatouille tastes amazing in an omelet.
 Add a spoonful into some eggs, and voilà.